Is VDI the answer to the current desktop challenges?

 - Train your staff on the new infrastructure and how to support it way before you go live.
 As with any major infrastructure and systems project move forward with care.
 The beauty of a virtualised desktop project is that you can usually move gradually, i.e. one department/office at a time.

 What are the ROI implications from a management perspective?
-Some reports suggest that back-end management costs could actually rise.

 It completely depends on the size and nature of the environment.
 I’d typically say through experience that back-end management costs stay the same at first but will carry a little slack.
 However when a business grows and develops the costs don’t tend to rise at the rate that the older models would have.
 You should also see front-end support drop relatively quickly.

 To be honest I’m generally not seeing many cases where VDI delivers a sensible business solution.
-It may form a small part of an infrastructure but more often than not thin-client solutions, such as Citrix and Remote Desktop Services (Terminal Server) will often deliver a much better ROI – in terms of upfront costs and ongoing management/support.
+It may form a small part of the infrastructure but more often than not thin-client solutions, such as Citrix and Remote Desktop Services (Terminal Server) will often deliver a much better ROI – in terms of upfront costs and ongoing management/support.